wendyarevalo/big-data-a1/reports/Assignment-1-Report.md

 ### Extra note:
 This project was a real challenge, but I tried to follow most of the things we have learnt in the course so far.
 Maybe is not the best design or implementation, but I will try to improve it in the future.

+Currently, my project is not secure at all since I am using the default users and privileges in all the technologies I used.
+There's not a lot of data checking nor exception handling.